Ballou Tabla

-Ballou Jean-Yves Tabla (born 31 March 1999) is a Canadian professional soccer player who plays as a winger for TFF First League club Manisa.
+Ballou Jean-Yves Tabla (born 31 March 1999) is a professional soccer player who plays as a winger for Canadian Premier League side Atlético Ottawa.
+Born in Ivory Coast, he plays for the Canada national team.

 Early life

 Tabla was born in Abidjan, Ivory Coast, on 31 March 1999, and he moved as a child to Canada.
 He was raised in Quebec.
 He played youth soccer with AS Pointe-aux-Trembles, a local amateur team.
 Tabla first joined the Montreal Impact Academy in 2012.
 On 9 December 2013, he left the club to join local amateur team CS Panellinios.
 In April 2015, he returned to the Impact as part of the team's U18 side which finished the 2014/15 U.S. Soccer Development Academy in first place in the overall standings.

 Club career

 FC Montreal

 On 10 November 2015, it was announced that Tabla had signed for FC Montreal, the second team of the Impact which competed in the United Soccer League, the second tier of the Canadian soccer league system.
 He made his professional debut on 9 April 2016 and scored his first professional goal as Montreal fell 1–2 to Toronto FC II.
 In doing so he became the youngest player to debut in Major League Soccer in the club's history.
 While with FC Montreal, Tabla regularly trained with the first team which included fellow Ivorian Didier Drogba.
 In February 2016, Tabla and three of his teammates had a training stint with Bologna F.C.
 1909 of Serie A.

 In April 2016, it was revealed that Tabla was being eyed by numerous big teams in Europe including Premier League clubs Arsenal, Manchester City, and Chelsea, along with F.C Barcelona.
 He was first spotted by scouts during a U20 match in March 2016 in which Canada beat England by a score of 2–1.
 It was also revealed that several European clubs had inquired about taking the player in on a trial.